raspberrypi/pico-project-generator/README.md

 # pico-project-generator

-This is a command line or GUI tool, written in Python, to automatically generate a Pico C SDK Project.
+This is a command line or GUI tool, written in Python, to automatically generate a Raspberry Pi Pico C SDK Project.

 The tool will generate all required CMake files, program files and VSCode IDE files for the set of features requested.